TRU Supply-demand forecast Lithium 2020

 Considered Robust and Valid - IM Lithium Supply & Markets May 2014

-The TRU Lithium Supply-Demand Forecast 2020 was first presented January 2009 at an IM Conference in Santiago Chile.
-The original forecast based on TRU's own data and assessment was for Mitsubishi Corporation and since has required only minor modification: The projections and conclusions for the underlying forecast have proved extremely robust.
+The TRU Lithium Supply-Demand Forecast 2020 was first presented January 2009 in Santiago Chile.
+The forecast is based on TRU's own data and was for Mitsubishi Corporation: It has since required only minor modification.
+The projections for the underlying forecast have proved extremely robust.
 For example, the lithium carbonate price projection made five years ago has proved accurate to ±10% through year 2013.
+Similarly the lithium batteries forecast for EV - which use cobalt, graphite and lithium has proved good - an issue currently in vogue due to the Tesla plan for a US giga battery plant (TRU comment).

 TRU Group Inc assists companies from exploration, through process engineering to lithium product design.
 For example, TRU technically assessed, chemically modeled and ranked 170 lithium salt lake salars and the 30 pipeline mineral-based lithium projects being promoted globally.
 In mid 2013 TRU is engaged in several brine, mineral based and oilfield brine feasibility / amenability studies.
 In 2011-2013 TRU completed several feasibility studies for some of the most challenging lithium developments.
 The firm also undertook a comprehensive assessment of the plant-by-plant profitability of the big-3 lithium producers – all basic, intermediate and derivative lithium operations.
 TRU president Edward R Anderson says "The barrier to development for most projects is inadequate lithium expertise.
 Lithium process engineering \ geology is highly specialized and too many start-ups or juniors have no experience in chemical plant project development.
 Missteps and some engineering failures are inevitable.
 Misleading lithium investor documents approved by (wrongfully described) "Qualified Persons" abound.
 Other new projects will prove unprofitable because their promoters underplay the competitiveness of the industry.
 Success of a lithium resource development requires solid state-of-the-art technology and the industry strategic smarts to compete".